Tomorrow series

 The Tomorrow series is a series of seven young adult invasion novels written by Australian writer John Marsden, detailing the invasion and occupation of Australia by a foreign power.
 The novels are related from the first-person perspective by Ellie Linton, a teenage girl, who is part of a small band of teenagers waging a guerrilla war on the enemy soldiers in the region around their fictional home town of Wirrawee.
 The name of the series is derived from the title of the first book, Tomorrow, When the War Began.

 The books in the series were originally published from 1993–99, by Pan Macmillan, and have been reprinted sixteen times.
-A sequel series, The Ellie Chronicles, was later published from 2003–06.
+A sequel series, The Ellie Chronicles, was later published from 2003 to 2006.
 The follow-up series concerns itself largely with the attempts of society and the protagonist to regain a normal level of functioning in the face of the psychological damage sustained during the war.